 Midpen is governed by a seven-member elected Board of Directors.
 Each Board member is elected to serve a four-year term and represents a geographic ward of approximately equal populations.

 Midpen has a staff of over 100 employees.
 The administrative office is located in Los Altos.
 In addition to its staff in Los Altos, Midpen has a field staff of rangers and maintenance employees that are based in three field offices: one in the Skyline area, one in the Foothills area, and a southern outpost near Sierra Azul OSP.

 Funding is provided by a small share of the annual total property tax revenues collected within Midpen’s boundaries.
 This amounts to about 1.7 cents per $100 of assessed property value.
-In our current fiscal year, property taxes provided approximately $33 million of revenue.
 Other revenue sources are federal and state grants, interest, rental income, donations, land gifts, and note issues.

 WHAT TO DO